Do you have items that take forever to sell and you want to get rid of them? Your niche is too competitive and others keep stealing your Buy Box?

 - Boxes are the most convenient to pack in if the items have an irregular shape.

 - Shrinking wrap bags are easy to use for items with regular shapes (like notebooks or multiple boxes).
 All you need are the bags and a usual heating gun.
 You can buy shrinking bags at certain dimensions and if the bag is too long, you can cut it down before shrinking it.
-Or you may find a shrinking bag manufacturer who does bags at customized dimension if you have a high amount of bundles to pack, in which case you’ll have bags to perfectly fit your bundle.
+Or you may find a shrinking bag manufacturer who makes customized bags.
+If you have a high amount of bundles to pack, it’s best to use customized bags.

 - If you package the goods in bags, make sure you place suffocation warnings on the bag if the opening is 5” or greater.